johnbintz/jasmine-headless-webkit/README.md

 ## Introduction

+# Jasmine Headless WebKit runner

-This gem works with projects that have use the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file that defines what to test in their Jasmine project.
+This gem works with projects that use the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file defining what to test.
 The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to 0 for success or 1 for failure.